Davidslv/davidslv.github.com/modular-monolith-rails.md

 The right way to read this table: **Packwerk meets you where your monolith already is** — it's the lowest-friction way to add boundaries to a large existing codebase without a big move. **Engines give you the strongest boundary** because enforcement lives in the application's structure — separate app directories, isolated routes and helpers, prefixed tables — rather than in a CI check you can forget to wire up, and they give you the cleanest path to a future extraction.
 They are not enemies; plenty of teams use Packwerk to discover where the seams are, then promote the highest-traffic seams into engines.

 And microservices?
 They belong in this table because they're the same decision taken to its extreme — total isolation at the cost of total operational overhead.
 You choose them when a module has a genuinely different scaling profile, failure domain, or runtime, *not* because your codebase is messy.
 A messy monolith becomes several messy services with a network in between.
-I give Dan Manges' canonical engine-based approach, Shopify's Packwerk path and the microservices question a full treatment in [Engines vs the Alternatives](/books/modular-rails/chapter-16-engines-vs-alternatives/) and [The Microservices Question](/books/modular-rails/chapter-17-the-microservices-question/).
+I give Shopify's Packwerk path and the microservices question a full treatment in [Engines vs the Alternatives](/books/modular-rails/chapter-16-engines-vs-alternatives/) and [The Microservices Question](/books/modular-rails/chapter-17-the-microservices-question/), and Dan Manges' canonical engine-based approach is in [Further Reading](/books/modular-rails/appendix-c-further-reading/).

 ## Namespace isolation and Zeitwerk

 This is the part that trips up real teams and that *no* ranking page currently covers: how modular boundaries interact with **Zeitwerk**, the autoloader Rails has used since Rails 6 and the only one in Rails 8.

 Zeitwerk maps constant names to file paths.
-The rule it enforces is unforgiving and useful: a file at `billing/ledger.rb` *must* define `Billing::Ledger`, and nothing else.
+The rule it enforces is unforgiving and useful: a file at `billing/ledger.rb` *must* define `Billing::Ledger` (it may also hold inner constants like `Billing::Ledger::MAX_RETRIES`, but it cannot define some unrelated top-level constant).
 When an engine calls `isolate_namespace Billing`, Rails arranges the engine's autoload paths so its `app/models/billing/ledger.rb` resolves to `Billing::Ledger`, and keeps that engine's routing and helpers scoped to the `Billing` namespace.

 Two practical consequences:

-- **Eager loading is per-engine.** In production, Rails eager-loads each engine.
-If you put a file in the wrong namespace directory, you'll find out at boot, not in production — which is exactly what you want.
+- **Eager loading happens at boot, application-wide.** In production (`config.eager_load = true`) the application's main Zeitwerk loader eager-loads every `eager_load_path` in one pass — including the ones each engine contributes. (`Rails::Engine#eager_load!` is itself a no-op now; Zeitwerk does the work.)
+If you put a file in the wrong namespace directory, you find out at boot — not from a 2am `NameError` in production — which is exactly what you want.
 - **Don't fight the namespace.** The single most common Zeitwerk error in a modular app is a constant defined in the wrong namespace — `class Ledger` at `billing/ledger.rb` instead of `class Billing::Ledger`.
 The loader will raise `Zeitwerk::NameError` and tell you precisely what it expected.
 Treat that error as the boundary doing its job.

 One honest caveat, because it matters: engines contribute their `app/` paths to the *same* Zeitwerk loader, and the host eager-loads every engine.
 So `Billing::Ledger` is technically a resolvable constant from inside onboarding at runtime — Rails does not hard-block cross-engine constant access on its own.
 The guarantee an engine gives you is namespacing, prefixed tables, and isolated routes and helpers — a *structural* boundary, not constant-level privacy.
 If you want privacy enforced, you layer Packwerk (or a visibility gem) on top.
 I spend a whole chapter on the autoloader's behaviour under modular layouts — autoload paths, eager-load ordering, and the namespacing edge cases — in [Namespace Isolation](/books/modular-rails/chapter-06-namespace-isolation/).